jbcodeforce/spark-studies/docs/scala_summary.md

 * Scala allows users to grow and adapt the language in the directions they need by defining easy-to-use libraries that feel like native language support.
 * Support enhanced parallel processing using actors: Actors are concurrency abstractions that can be implemented on top of threads.
 They communicate by sending messages to each other.
 An actor can perform two basic operations, message send and receive.
 The send operation, denoted by an exclamation point (!), sends a message to an actor.
 A send is asynchronous.
 * Scala is an object-oriented language in pure form: every value is an object and every operation is a method call.
 * It supports composing objects with the concept of Trait.
 Traits are like interfaces in Java, but they can also have method implementations and even fields.
 Objects are constructed by mixing composition, which takes the members of a class and adds the members of a number of traits to them.
 * Traits are more "pluggable" than classes
 * Functions that are first-class values provide a convenient means for abstracting over operations and creating new control structures
 * The second main idea of functional programming is that the operations of a program should map input values to output values rather than change data in place
 * Methods should not have any side effects.
 They should communicate with their environment only by taking arguments and returning results

-## why scala?
+## why scala ?

 * Scala is compatible with java API
 * Concise: quicker to write, easier to read, and most importantly, less error prone
 * High level: scala lets developers raise the level of abstraction in the interfaces they design and use
 * Scala's functional programming style also offers high-level reasoning principles for programming.
 * Statically typed: very advanced static type system.
 Starting from a system of nested class types much like Java's, it allows you to parameterize types with generics, to combine types using intersections, and to hide details of types using abstract types.
 Verbosity is avoided through type inference and flexibility is gained through pattern matching and several new ways to write and compose types